makes beautiful paintings?

-Beautiful artist paintings come out of the heart of the artist.
+Beautiful artist paintings come out of the heart and imagination of the artist.

 so why do artists paint?

 There are a lot of different reasons for painting.

 - One of the first reasons artists paint is to share with others.